How to Prequalify for a Home Loan as a First-Time Buyer | 2024

 If the lender determines you’re a suitable candidate for a home loan, they will issue a prequalification letter.
 This document outlines the estimated loan amount you might qualify for.
 It’s important to note that this letter is not a guarantee of loan approval, as it’s based on preliminary financial information.

-It’s wise to obtain prequalification letters from a few lenders to compare offerings.
+It’s wise to obtain prequalification letters from a few lenders to compare loan offerings.
 This also gives you a ballpark figure of what different lenders believe you can afford, which can be helpful in budgeting for your future home.

 5. Use the mortgage prequalification to guide your house hunting

 With an idea of the mortgage amount you might be eligible for, you can better focus your home search on properties within your budget.
-This can save time and help you set realistic expectations early in the home buying process.
+This can save time and help you set realistic expectations early in the home-buying process.

-7. Move to home loan preapproval (optional)
+6. Move on to home loan preapproval (optional)

 While not a required next step, many buyers choose to pursue preapproval after prequalification.
 Mortgage preapproval is a more detailed underwriting process where the lender verifies your financial information and credit history to provide a more concrete loan offer.